eludris/pilfer/README.md

 Pilfer defaults to using @ooliver1's Eludris instance located at <https://eludris.tooty.xyz/>, to change that overwrite the `REST_URL` and `GATEWAY_URL` environment variables.

+You can also define a default name using the `PILFER_NAME` environment variable, it has to be > 1 characters < 33 characters.